croaky/laptop/books/sicp.md

 Combining `set!` with local vars is the general programming technique we will use for constructing computational objects with local state.

-When we first introduced procs, we also introduced the substitution model of evaluation (section 1.1.5) to provide an interpretation of what proc application means.
-When we introduce assignment into our language, substitution is no longer an adequate model of proc application.

 This proc returns a bank account object with a specified initial balance: